 Brewing at Home?
 Kaldi’s Tips for Making it Great

-These are challenging times, and the anxiety and fear that we’re collectively experiencing are real.
-At Kaldi’s, we view our cafes as a hub to connect with people, to have a chance to live in the moment with some of the best coffee in the world.
+At Kaldi’s, we view our cafes as a hub to connect with people and to have a chance to live in the moment with some of the best coffee in the world.
 Whether it’s the perfectly balanced Cafe Kaldi or our newest fruit bomb Ethiopian, we believe that well-brewed coffee can transcend time and goings-on, and give you a chance to breathe.

-Brewing coffee at home will be more of the norm for a while.
-Our baristas go through extensive training and we use the best equipment to ensure that each coffee reaches its highest potential, but there’s no reason that you can’t make a great cup at home and still have one of those moments, right when it’s needed most.
+But brewing coffee at home can its own rewarding ritual.
+Our baristas go through extensive training and we use the best equipment to ensure that each coffee reaches its highest potential, but there’s no reason that you can’t make a great cup at home and still have one of those moments.

 Here’s our tips for how to get the best possible cup, no matter who you are and what equipment you have.
-We have it broken down for every level of coffee knowledge and expertise.
-Perhaps you even want to use this time to delve a little deeper into the world of brewing coffee.
+We have it broken down for every level of coffee knowledge and expertise for those that want to delve a little deeper into the world of brewing coffee.

-No matter who you are or how you like it, we hope this brings you some joy in the coming days.
+No matter who you are or how you like it, we hope this brings you some joy!

 Best Practices for Any Brew